tsherif/space-shooter.c/ARCHITECTURE.md

 #### Linux

-I hide the cursor by creating a "blank" cursor:
+I hide the cursor on Linux by creating a "blank" cursor:

 ```c
 char hiddenCursorData = 0;